Sajina19/Increasing-Productivity-2.0/June 1 - 30/June 1 - 30.md

 > **Tasks**
 ### Coding ###
 - 📈 Skill rack
-     - Solved two problems in C.
+     - Solved a problem in C.
      - Solved a problem in java.
      - Solved a problem in python
 - 📈Python programming